 When you consider their estimated life span, ease of construction, and the free-span interior, however, they offer an unbeatable value.

-3 Things Every Farmer Needs to Know about Steel Barn Buildings
+3 Things Farmers Need to Know about Steel Barn Buildings

-If you are a farmer who wants to maximize your return on investment and really want to take your farm's productivity, profits, and output to the next level, you need to forget about traditional barn designs for your expansion plans.
-That's right-you need to toss out the picture of the traditional a-frame wood or brick and mortar barn out of your mind and let modern building technology work for you.
+If you are a farmer who wants to maximize your return on investment and take your farm's productivity, profits, and output to the next level, you need to forget about traditional barn designs for your expansion plans.
+That's right - you need to toss out the picture of the traditional A-frame wood or brick-and-mortar barn and let modern building technology work for you.
 In short, you need to start considering steel barn buildings for your fast-growing and fast-moving farm.
-In the same way, you are looking for more efficient and effective means to boost yields, you should use the specific strengths of steel barns to boost your farm's bottom line Read below for the three key things every farmer should know about steel barn buildings.
+In the same way that you are looking for more efficient and effective means to boost yields, you should use the specific strengths of steel barns to boost your farm's bottom line.
+Read below for the three key things every farmer should know about steel barn buildings.

-If you are looking for a quality structure that can take whatever Mother Nature can throw its way, you have to pay attention to the structure's strength-to-weight ratio.
+If you are looking for a quality structure that can withstand whatever Mother Nature can throw its way, you have to pay attention to the structure's strength-to-weight ratio.
 In other words, the building must be durable based on its weight.
 The good news is that you don't have to invest in concrete or traditional building materials for a sturdy barn.
-Steel barns have a high strength-to-weight ratio and can handle most of the punishment the weather can throw its way.
-Thanks to modern steel fabrication technology, steel barns can take quite a bit of beating.
+Steel barns have a high strength-to-weight ratio and can handle most of the punishment the weather can throw their way.
+Thanks to modern steel fabrication technology, steel barns can take quite a beating.

 High extreme weather tolerance

 If you are farming up in frigid Canadian weather, steel barn buildings have you covered.
 Literally.
-These farm structures can take the very worst nature can throw their way and still come out a winner.
+These farm structures can withstand the very worst that nature can throw their way and still come out a winner.
 This is one of the main reasons why farmers all over North America prefer steel barns.
-They aren't are susceptible to fire damage.
-They are completely immune to termites.
-And they look great throughout the years as long as you paint them regularly.
+They are not susceptible to fire damage, they are completely immune to termites, and they look great throughout the years as long as you paint them regularly.